Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 accepted.
 It MUST also specify a maximum number of entries that an auditor's signature may be behind the most recent `TreeHead` before it will no longer be accepted.
-Failing to verify an auditor's signature in a query MUST result in an error that prevent's the query's result from being consumed or accepted by the application.
+Failing to verify an auditor's signature in a query MUST result in an error that prevent's the query's response from being consumed or accepted by the application.

 The service operator submits updates to the auditor in batches, in the order